-- Move the cursor to each event and press F10 to toggle it to the desired state (for example, OFF to ON). - 3.
-When you have set and reviewed the audit event configuration, press Esc to save the configuration.

-4. Choose "Yes" to save the changes and return to menu 497, 498, or 499, or choose "No" to leave the audit events unchanged.

-If level 2 passwords are enabled, the user does not have NDS access, and the Allow Audit Passwords option is set to ON, AUDITCON will prompt for the level 2 password before making the change.
+- 2 Move the cursor to each event and press F10 to toggle it to the desired state (for example, OFF to ON). - 3 When you have set and reviewed the audit event configuration, press Esc to save the configuration. - AUDITCON asks you to confirm the changes. - 4 Choose Yes to save the changes and return to menu 497, 498, or 499, or choose No to leave the audit events unchanged. - If level 2 passwords are enabled, the user does not have NDS access, and the Allow Audit Passwords option is set to ON, AUDITCON will prompt for the level 2 password before making the change.